MinnaZhong/ufactory_doc_usermanual/en/support_articles/hardware/how-to-update-the-end-io-board-firmware.md

 | xArm1305 or 850            | xArmEndIOApp_V3.1.2_debug_20240927     | V3.1.x         |

-## how to update the end io firmware?
+## How to update the end IO firmware?
 1. Connect with xarm-tool-gui.
 2. Switch to the corresponding test tool, choose <u>End IO driver board</u>,click <u>install driver</u>, choose the corresponding bin file.
 Press down the Emergency stop button and release, click <u>Next</u>.
 * **1305 or 850:** 1300/850 Test tool